The Board of Governors at Clipston Endowed Voluntary Primary School

 - Overseeing the financial performance of the school and making sure its budget is well spent.

 Working in close co-operation with the Head Teacher who is responsible for day-to-day management, Governors set the school's aims and policies and plan the school’s long-term future.
-The Governing Body meets regularly every month during term time.
+The Governing Body meets regularly during term time and conducts monitoring visits during the school day.

 Types of Governor